barryclark/jekyll-now/_posts/2020-03-27-Payments-Intro-Part3.md

 How can they justify their importance as lenders when current [DeFi][82] systems are operating through great volatility and with a tiny fraction of operating costs?

-Same questions and more apply to payment processors.
+The same questions and more apply to payment processors.

+The next state of the payments world is inevitably going to be based on the blockchain.
-Whatever the end state of the world seems almost certain that the current [shrinking trajectory][81] of retail banks will only accelerate to a tiny fraction of their current size and importance In a fully crypto world maintaining alternative channels <sup>[16](#footnote_16)</sup> and being [systemically important][62] is beyond pointless
+This can be the fiat equivalent of government crypto-currencies or asset-backed "tokens" (e.g. moving to back to the [gold standard][133] or to a new [Bitcoin standard][134]).
+In any case it seems almost certain that the current [shrinking trajectory][81] of retail banks will only accelerate.
+Banks and financial institutions in general will likely end up as a tiny fraction of their current size and importance.
+In a fully crypto world maintaining alternative channels
+<sup>[16](#footnote_16)</sup> and being [systemically important][62] is beyond pointless.

-The upcoming evolution of the global payment systems will probably be an [extinction event][63] for the majority of the current financial system What will remain after, will be [hardly reminiscent][64] of what was there before
+The upcoming evolution of the global payment networks will probably be an [extinction event][63] for the majority of the current financial system.
+What will remain after, will be [hardly reminiscent][64] of what was there before.

 ## Footnotes